tend2infinity/robofriends/README.md

 It basically filters out search results for you and makes it very easy to manage a large amount of friends and their details .<br />

 ## Robo friends Database
-The data for of differet friends (their names , contact and email details are taken from [users](https://jsonplaceholder.typicode.com/users) URL . <br />
+The data for of different friends (their names , contact and email details are taken from [Users](https://jsonplaceholder.typicode.com/users) URL . <br />
 The visuals are taken from the website [Robohash](https://robohash.org/)

 ## How to run this